lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 parent-id: lab-2
 ---

 One of the main concerns of the management of the lifecycle of an application is its secret/certificate management.
 Indeed, once in while you'll have to make rotation on your key/secret/certificate for security reason (leak or just good pratice).
-Let's see how secrets management in done with Azure Container Apps.
+Let's see how secrets management is done with Azure Container Apps.

 Azure Container Apps allows your application to securely store sensitive configuration values.
 Once defined at the application level, secured values are available to containers, inside scale rules, and via Dapr.